Emily Riehl: Honors and awards

 In January 2020, Riehl received the JHU President's Frontier Award, a $250,000 award that "supports individuals at Johns Hopkins who are breaking new ground and poised to become leaders in their field".
 She is the sixth JHU faculty member to receive the award.

 Riehl was awarded the 2021 AWM Joan & Joseph Birman Research Prize "for her deep and foundational work in category theory and homotopy theory."
 She is the fourth winner of this prize.
 She was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to research, exposition, and communication in higher category theory".
 In 2022 she was awarded a Simons Fellowship.

 Service and outreach

 Riehl is a host of the n-Category Café, a blog on subjects related to category theory in mathematics, physics, and philosophy.
 She was a board member of the LGBT mathematical association Spectra.

 Other activities

 In addition to her mathematical work, Riehl has competed on the United States women's national Australian rules football team at the Australian Football International Cup, and was vice captain of the team at the 2017 cup.

-While working as a postdoctoral researcher at Harvard, she played electric bass in the band Unstraight.
-She has also written about "unstraightening" in her mathematical research.
+She plays viola, guitar, and formerly played bass guitar in the band Unstraight.